sunilsy08/sunilsy08/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working in Wedmegood (https://www.wedmegood.com).
+- 🔭 I’m currently working at Expedia.
 - 💬 Ask me about _Anything.
 Happy to help😃_.
 - 📫 How to reach me: sunilsy08@gmail.com_.
 - 😄 Pronouns: _He/Him_ 🤗.